 - Foundation of trust:

 The design of the compensation regulations and processes is based on a mutual foundation of trust between employees and employers.
 This is necessary because there are time differences between the provision of the performance and the acceptance of responsibility on the one hand, and the payment of the compensation on the other.
-Furthermore, a performance appraisal always has subjective elements.
+Furthermore, a performance appraisal has subjective elements.
 Accordingly, the voluntary nature of the payment of the variable component must be ensured and attention must be drawn to the scope of discretion in this respect.

 - Performance and success orientation:

 Compensation practices also have to reward both individual performance and company-related performance.
-The focus on the Group’s success promotes, and is in line with, the LLB Group’s long-term business interests.
+The focus on the Group’s success promotes, and is in line with, the LLB Group’s long-term interests.
 Acknowledging individual performance serves performance motivation, the management of individual performance contributions towards achieving company goals as well as the retention of top performers.

 - Simplicity, clarity and comprehensibility: